Skip to main content

 If a mapped request fails, Hen aborts the remaining iterations.
 Exports from each iteration are suffixed with the same selected-value label.

-Requests cannot declare dependencies on a mapped request.
-If multiple downstream requests need the same setup, move that setup into an unmapped helper request.
+Mapped requests may depend on the matching expanded iteration of another mapped request when they share compatible iteration bindings.
+Unmapped requests still cannot depend on a mapped request, and ambiguous mapped matches still fail.
+If multiple downstream requests need the same unmapped setup, move that setup into an unmapped helper request.

 Named Environments